GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 **nodename nor servname provided, or not known**

-Despite the terrible wording, this means the Taskwarrior setting `taskd.server=<host>:<port>` refers to a host name that cannot be seen by Taskwarrior.
+This means the Taskwarrior setting `taskd.server=<host>:<port>` refers to a host name that cannot be seen by Taskwarrior.

 - Is it spelled correctly?
 - Is the domain correct?